wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

    :alt: The angles used by the code of the POV/D-pad with 0 at the top and continuing clockwise.

-On joysticks the POV is directional hat that can select one of 8 different angles or read -1 for unpressed.
+On joysticks, the POV is a directional hat that can select one of 8 different angles or read -1 for unpressed.
 The XboxController D-pad works the same as a POV.
 Be careful when using a POV with exact angle requirements as it is hard for the user to ensure they select exactly the angle desired.

 ``GenericHID`` Usage
 --------------------